Works Register Home Log In Authors

 And you'll be indifferent to it:

-The senily-shaking body of conviction of “I'm right!”
+The feeble, senily-shaking body of the belief of “I'm right!”

 When, angered by your disobedience,